 Kulture Vulturez: Since you have been a recording artist, what have been your most memorable and favorite moments?

 Tiana Kocher: Some of my favorite moments?
 I had the opportunity to open for ASAP Rocky, and the show just so happened to be where I was born and raised.
 That was really nice to do that and to perform in front of friends and family.
 I also just love meeting creatives and collaborating with people.
 I had the wonderful opportunity with TLC.
 There are definitely people that I have looked up to for a really, really long time, ever since I was a kid, so that was also a highlight.

 Kulture Vulturez: Your latest song “Back It Up,” what’s the motivation behind that song?

-Tiana Kocher: My past three releases have kind of just been kind of mellow and just not the most upbeat.
-I have been kind of sad, they’ve kind of been like, you know, about breakups and heartaches and stuff like that.
+Tiana Kocher: My past three releases have kind of just been mellow and just not the most upbeat.
+I have been kind of sad.
+They’ve kind of been like, you know, about breakups, and heartaches, and stuff like that.
 I just wanted to release something that kind of just reminds my listeners that I can do something else.
 I wanted to kind of make a song for the girls when they’re getting ready for a night out.
 Just something that can get them in the mood.